 An MRI does not expose you to any radiation; however, it is important to let your physician know if you are pregnant.

-It is estimated that 70-80% of epilepsies are due to genetic factors4; however, there are over a thousand genes that have been linked to epilepsy, and we are still identifying more.
+It is estimated that a large percentage of epilepsies are due to genetic factors; however, there are over a thousand genes that have been linked to epilepsy, and we are still identifying more.
 Changes to some of these identified genes cause epilepsy, while changes to others may just increase the likelihood of developing epilepsy.
 Therefore, genetic testing may be performed on a patient with epilepsy to determine if there is a genetic variation that could explain their epilepsy.

 A blood or saliva sample is taken and DNA analyzed to look for genetic variants known to be associated with epilepsy or epilepsy syndromes.